 But what might my modest home or office have in common with a NASA spaceship?
 Unfortunately the answer may be poor air quality!
 (The same three pollutants also present in spaceships (formaldehyde, benzene and trichloroethylene) are present in homes and office buildings.)

 Under controlled conditions, in the NASA study, certain houseplants were found to remove as much as 87 percent of indoor air pollutants within 24 hours!
 The researchers suggest that for the test plants to be effective “air cleaners” it is necessary to use one potted plant per 9 square metres of home or office space.

 Which plants work the best?

-Palms seem particularly good at removing indoor air pollutants and fortunately they are all relatively easy to care for.
+Palms seem particularly good at removing indoor air pollutants and fortunately they are all relatively easy to care for house plants.
 One of the best options are: Areca / Bamboo palm (Chrysalidocarpus lutescens)

 Dracaena sp., Weeping fig (Ficus benjamina), Mother in law’s tongue (Sansevieria trifasciata), Aglaonema sp., Peace lily (Spathiphyllum), Barberton daisy (Gerbera), Spider plant (Chlorophytum comosum); Chrysanthemum; Anthurium (flamingo lily)...to name a few.

 BUT the right houseplant will not only improve the air quality indoors; some also have a positive effect on your mood, stress level and sleep quality.